sfeakes/AqualinkD/README.md

     * sudo `systemctl start aqualinkd`

 ### Note:-
 The install script is designed for systemd / systemctl to run as a service or daemon.
-If you are using init / init-d then don't run the install script, install manuallt and the init-d script to use is in the xtras directory.
+If you are using init / init-d then don't run the install script, install manually and the init-d script to use is in the xtras directory.
 Manual install for init-d systems
 * copy ./release/aqualinkd to /usr/local/bin
 * copy ./release/aqualinkd.conf to /etc